-In China, Culver has reported on the coronavirus and the unprecedented lockdown from the original epicenter of Wuhan.
-His reporting at the start of the outbreak and while in the midst of hotel quarantine led to Culver and his team being recognized with three of the most prestigious awards in journalism: the Walter Cronkite Award for Excellence in TV Journalism, the Overseas Press Club of America's David Kaplan award and the George Polk Award, marking the first time in the 73-year history of the Awards that the top honour for Foreign Reporting went to a television report.
-Meanwhile, a report he filed at the outset of the pandemic is now the most viewed hard news video on Facebook, with more than 200 million views.
+In China, Culver reported on the coronavirus and the country’s unprecedented containment measures, remaining within China’s near sealed off borders for more than two and a half years.
+His coverage included traveling to the original epicenter of Wuhan and living through the punishing Shanghai lockdown.
+His reporting at the start of the outbreak, and while in the midst of hotel quarantine, led to Culver being recognized with three of the most prestigious awards in journalism: the Walter Cronkite Award for Excellence in TV Journalism, the Overseas Press Club of America’s David Kaplan award and the George Polk Award, marking the first time in the 73-year history of the Awards that the top honor for Foreign Reporting went to a television report.

-Culver has also reported on China's alleged human rights abuses and in 2021 he and his team traveled to Xinjiang to investigate the separation of children from their families.
-Culver's work in China also includes coverage of the U.S-China trade war, the NBA controversy, and the 70th anniversary of the founding of the People's Republic of China, chronicling the military and economic superpower's rapid rise.
+Culver has also reported on China’s alleged human rights abuses and in 2021 he and his team traveled to Xinjiang to investigate the separation of children from their families.
+Culver’s work in China also includes coverage of the controversial 2022 Beijing Winter Olympics, the U.S-China trade war, the NBA controversy, and the 70th anniversary of the founding of the People’s Republic of China, chronicling the military and economic superpower’s rapid rise.

 Prior to joining CNN, Culver was an anchor and reporter for NBC Washington, covering crime, politics and education.
 He also reported on multiple national breaking news events, covering the Parkland Florida school shooting, the Pittsburgh synagogue shooting and various hurricanes that ravaged parts of the US.